gorhill/yamd5.js/README.md

 Then I found [SparkMD5](https://github.com/satazor/SparkMD5), which works with Unicode strings, but at a steep cost to performance on large input strings.
-Also, glancing at the code I saw avoidable redundancies causing the code base to be much larger than needed.
+Also, glancing at the code I saw avoidable redundancies causing the code base to be larger than needed.

 So from this point I set out to write my own version, YaMD5 (sorry, I am not good with naming projects), of course heavily relying on the [original